This Slow Roasted Salmon is the easiest, most delicious way to cook salmon. It takes just 20 minutes!

 While the salmon roasts in the oven (I used my toaster oven, which heats up so much faster than my big oven), you can toss together a quick salad with whatever fresh vegetables and fruits you have in your fridge.
 You don’t even need any dressing – I used just a squeeze of fresh lemon juice, a little flaxseed oil or extra virgin olive oil, salt and pepper.

-- Salmon filets, cut into individual portions of about 4 ounces each
+- 1 pound Salmon filets cut into individual portions of about 4 ounces each

 - Preheat oven to 275 degrees.
 Drizzle a little olive oil on a baking tray, lined with parchment paper or foil.
 Place salmon filet(s) on top.
 Season with salt and pepper and drizzle with a little more olive oil.
 Lay a few sprigs of dill and lemon slices on top.